Lead contamination in Washington, D.C., drinking water: After Flint

-2017–18
+2017–2018

-In 2017, the DC Water Quality Report, Washington DC was found to be in compliance with the EPA's standards for lead within drinking water.
+In 2017, the DC Water Quality Report, Washington, D.C., was found to be in compliance with the EPA's standards for lead within drinking water.
 However, there is no safe level of lead for children to consume.
 According to the EPA, lead at any level can be harmful.
 The EPA has a maximum contamination goal of zero; however, they have not stated how or when they are going to enforce the regulation if it is amended.

-During the summer of 2018, Washington DC issued a boil water advisory to all of its residents in the North East and North West areas.
+During the summer of 2018, Washington, D.C., issued a boil water advisory to all of its residents in the North East and North West areas.
 This was done as a precaution to citizens since the water did test positive for many different harmful contaminants in the tested areas.
-In 2018, DC Water's Drinking Water Quality Report states that there is infrastructure in Washington, DC that contains lead that may impact the drinking water in certain areas.
+In 2018, DC Water's Drinking Water Quality Report states that there is infrastructure in Washington, D.C., that contains lead that may impact the drinking water in certain areas.
 Tips for how to prevent contamination are provided on the report.
-All the lead pipes in Washington, DC have not been replaced and those that remain may cause problems for those consuming the water.
+All the lead pipes in Washington, D.C., have not been replaced and those that remain may cause problems for those consuming the water.
 DC Water created an interactive map to show its residents which pipe lines are made out of lead or other dangerous metals.
 The information was gathered from historical data and inspections.
-An article published in 2018 by CNN states that the EPA gave the Virginia Tech researcher that found the lead within Flint, MI's and Washington, DC's water supplies a grant to search other major cities.
-The grant consists of $1.9 million dollars and will be used to help people where there is a suspicion of lead being in their drinking water but government officials aren't acting on it.
+An article published in 2018 by CNN states that the EPA gave the Virginia Tech researcher that found the lead within Flint, Michigan's and Washington, D.C.'s water supplies a grant to search other major cities.
+The grant consists of $1.9 million and will be used to help people where there is a suspicion of lead being in their drinking water but government officials are not acting on it.
 This project is said to target Michigan and Louisiana initially then it will branch out to other areas.